-This chapter contains four expository papers on the Riemann Hypothesis.
-These are our 'expert witnesses', and they provide the perspective of specialists in the fields of analytic number theory and complex analysis.
+This chapter contains four expository papers on the Riemann hypothesis.
+These are our "expert witnesses", and they provide the perspective of specialists in the fields of number theory and complex analysis.
 The first two papers were commissioned by the Clay Mathematics Institute to serve as official prize descriptions.
 They give a thorough description of the problem, the surrounding theory, and probable avenues of attack.
-The last paper outlines reasons why mathematicians should remain skeptical of the Hypothesis, and possible sources of disproof.
+In the third paper, Conrey gives an account of recent approaches to the Riemann hypothesis, highlighting the connection to random matrix theory.
+The last paper outlines reasons why mathematicians should remain skeptical of the hypothesis, and possible sources of disproof.
 94 11 Expert Witnesses

-Problems of the millennium: The Riemann hypothesis, E. Bombieri (2000-2001)
+11.1 E. Bombieri (2000-2001)

-The failure of the Riemann Hypothesis would create havoc in the distribution of prime numbers.
-This fact alone singles out the Riemann Hypothesis as the main open question of prime number theory [63].
+The failure of the Riemann hypothesis would create havoc in the distribution of prime numbers.
+This fact alone singles out the Riemann hypothesis as the main open question of prime number theory [69].